 Many things can trigger IBS symptoms, including certain foods, medicines, the presence of gas or stool, and emotional stress.
 You’ll need to learn what your triggers are.
 You may need to make some lifestyle changes and take medication.

 Usually, with a few basic changes in diet and activities, IBS will improve over time.
-Here are some tips to help reduce symptoms:
+Here are some tips to help ease symptoms:

-- Avoid caffeine (in coffee, teas, and sodas).
+- Avoid caffeine (in coffee, tea, and soda).

-- Add more fiber to your diet with foods like fruits, vegetables, whole grains, and nuts.
+- Add fiber to your diet with foods like fruits, vegetables, whole grains, and nuts.